 Your customer should feel prominent and special with your service, nevertheless, you have to treat all your customers the same.

 Customer feedback is an important factor in the retention of your customers.
-After the customer has been onboarded for a specified period, such as a week or a month, take your customer feedback, this will help your company in determining how effectively your product can serve them, and you can rectify the service gaps.
+After the customer has been onboarded for a specified period, such as a week or a month, take your customer feedback, this will help your company determine how effectively your product can serve them, and you can rectify the service gaps.

-Companies in the same domain may operate differently depending on their company standards, thus feedback can help you understand their specific needs and keep you informed if any customization is required particularly for a company for them to use the product to its full potential.
+Companies in the same domain may operate differently depending on their company standards, thus feedback can help you understand their specific needs and keep you informed if any customization is required mainly for a company for them to use the product to its full potential.

 Some customers may post their feedback on the internet, so keep a watch on it so that your customer service team can respond promptly and act accordingly.

 Make a practice of asking for feedback occasionally or after every new release.
 You can involve your creative team in making the feedback appear as engaging as possible.
 If at all it is allowed, make professional friends with your customers' admin team or concerned team and ask them to have their employees offer feedback as well because they use it more than the management.
 This will help to a great extent in decreasing the churn rate.
+Use creative means of taking feedback - you can print a QR code on shipped products if you're an e-commerce company.
+These codes can be made easily using a QR code maker.

-In this evolving modern world, it is highly important for any SaaS companies' products to be upgraded regularly.
+In this evolving modern world, it is highly important for any SaaS company's products to be upgraded regularly.
 You can't exist with the features you provided to the customer whilst their onboarding which will affect your customer retention.

 You must update your product regularly, if you are late, others will upgrade their product, changing your customers into their customers and meeting their needs.